 Sand Dunes State Forest was acquired by the Minnesota Department of Natural Resources in 1946 and covers approximately 4,468 hectares.
 It has been managed primarily for timber production and recreation.
 Dominant land cover types include mixed oak savanna, oak woodland, sand prairie, dunes, wetlands, and pine plantation.
 Sand Dunes contains rare geologically and ecologically significant features, as well as diverse native plant communities and rare plant and animal species (XX).
 Previous DNR studies have recorded four globally ranked native plant communities, five sites ranked by the Minnesota Biological Survey as outstanding biodiversity significance, six sites ranked as having high biodiversity significance (reword).
 Five state-listed (Endangered, Threatened, or Special Concern) rare plant species and nine state-listed rare animal species that require dry oak savanna habitats have also been documented (XX MN DNR 2009).

-Sherburne National Wildlife Refuge is directly north of Sand Dunes.
-In contrast to Sand Dunes, 12,424 ha Sherburne has been managed for wildlife since the 1960s.
+Sherburne National Wildlife Refuge (12,424 ha) is directly north of Sand Dunes.
+In contrast to Sand Dunes, Sherburne has been managed for wildlife since the 1960s.
 The refuge was established to preserve the Saint Francis River watershed, wetlands, and associated wildlife; especially waterfowl.
 Diverse wetland habitats within Sherburne include wet meadows, emergent marshes, lakes, and a meandering stretch of the St. Francis River.
 Upland habitat includes a mix of prairie, savanna, and forest.
 Upland habitat management includes selective timber harvest, conservation grazing, and prescribed burning.
 For the purposes of this study, Sherburne is considered to be a relatively restored and intact landscape that partly serves as a model of desired future conditions and can contribute to our understanding and evaluation of management and restoration at Sand Dunes.

 Study Design